 Terahertz & In Vetro Fertilization

-wave technology is a rapidly growing field of research with the potential to revolutionize many aspects of animal and reproduction.
+technology is a rapidly growing field of research with the potential to revolutionize many aspects of animal and reproduction.
 One of these areas is in vitro fertilization (IVF).
-Scientists are currently exploring the use of terahertz waves in a variety of applications related to animal fertility, from monitoring and enhancing fertility to improving the efficiency of assisted reproductive techniques.
+Scientists are currently exploring the use of waves in a variety of applications related to animal fertility, from monitoring and enhancing fertility to improving the efficiency of assisted reproductive techniques.

 Terahertz Imaging in Animal Fertility